Zhong-eng/Registeration-System/README.md

-# Registeration-System
+# Registration-System

-This is a simple registeration system.
+This is a simple registration system.
 You can choose to register as a student or an instructor.

 ## Register as an instructor